Home > Moving > City Guides > Best Suburbs of Baltimore

 • Perfect For: Families, retirees

-As the top place to live in the Baltimore area, Ellicott City is an excellent choice for those looking seeking a family-friendly community!
-You can find plenty of things to do on Main Street like cafes, shops, and festivals like the Main Street Music Fest.
-A visit to Old Ellicott City can show you a glimpse of the suburb’s history, as the district is filled with historical sites like Baltimore & Ohio Ellicott City Station, art galleries, vintage boutiques, and restaurants.
-Beyond its great amenities, there are brick ranches, modern townhomes, and Colonial houses to buy or rent, and families can can choose from the many top-ranked schools in this Baltimore suburb.
+Historical Ellicott City is an excellent choice for those seeking a family-friendly community!
+A visit to Old Ellicott City can show you a glimpse of the suburb’s history—the district is filled with historical sites like Baltimore & Ohio Ellicott City Station, as well as stunning art galleries, vintage boutiques, and bustling restaurants.
+Not to mention, Main Street offers fun recurring events that bring the community together, such as The Wine Bin‘s Summer Movie Nights.
+Beyond the great amenities in Ellicott City, there are brick ranches, modern townhomes, and Colonial houses to buy or rent, and families can choose from the many top-ranked schools in this Baltimore suburb.

 Things to Do in Ellicott City

-Let the kids explore the Kids Zone, or take a real train ride at the B&O Ellicott City Station Museum.
-Go kayaking, swimming, or hiking at scenic Patapsco Valley State Park.
-Attend events like the Ellicott Silly Comedy Festival at the Museum of Howard County History.
-Catch a summer movie night with friends while wine-tasting at The Wine Bin.
-Find women’s clothing, jewelry, and home decor at Sweet Elizabeth Jane boutique.
-Wake up with a Cappuccino, Dirty Chai Latte, or Brewed Coffee at Little Market Cafe.
-Head to Alexandra’s American Fusion for brunch, where you can try Cinnamon French Toast or a Western Omelet.
-Fill up on a Boar to be Wild Pizza or Portabella Sandwich at Manor Hill Tavern.
-Or enjoy live music while sipping on draft beers like a Schlafly Summer Lager or Maine Peeper Pale Ale at The Judge’s Bench.
+Send your little ones off to play and dance at Toddler Time or take a real train ride on the Mile One Express at the B&O Ellicott City Station Museum.
+Venture out for an afternoon hike, go swimming, or kayak through the misty waters at Patapsco Valley State Park.
+Attend social events like the Ellicott Silly Comedy Festival or explore daily life in a 19th-century mill town through exhibits like A River Runs Through It: The Floods of Ellicott City at the Museum of Howard County History.
+Shop for clothing, jewelry, home decor, and more at the many one-of-a-kind local boutiques in the area, like Sweet Elizabeth Jane.
+Wake up with a Cappuccino, Dirty Chai Latte, or Brewed Coffee at Little Market Cafe, a great Ellicott City coffee shop.
+If you’re looking for some of the best brunch in Ellicott City, try Cinnamon French Toast, Fruit Melange, or a Western Scramble Wrap at Alexandra’s American Fusion.
+Fill up on a Boar to be Wild Pizza or a Chicken Slammer Sandwich for lunch at Manor Hill Tavern.
+Or enjoy live music while sipping on Maryland malt whiskey and rotating draft beers, such as the Burley Oak Bilsner Pilsner and Sierra Nevada Pale Ale, at Judge’s Bench.

 Towson